Camellia sinensis: Taxonomy

 Chinese (small leaf) tea may have originated in southern China possibly with hybridization of unknown wild tea relatives.
 However, since no wild populations of this tea are known, the precise location of its origin is speculative.

 Given their genetic differences forming distinct clades, Chinese Assam type tea (C. s. var. assamica) may have two different parentages – one being found in southern Yunnan (Xishuangbanna, Pu'er City) and the other in western Yunnan (Lincang, Baoshan).
 Many types of Southern Yunnan Assam tea have been hybridized with the closely related species Camellia taliensis.
 Unlike Southern Yunnan Assam tea, Western Yunnan Assam tea shares many genetic similarities with Indian Assam type tea (also C. s. var. assamica).
 Thus, Western Yunnan Assam tea and Indian Assam tea both may have originated from the same parent plant in the area where southwestern China, Indo-Burma, and Tibet meet.
 However, as the Indian Assam tea shares no haplotypes with Western Yunnan Assam tea, Indian Assam tea is likely to have originated from an independent domestication.
 Some Indian Assam tea appears to have hybridized with the species Camellia pubicosta.

-Assuming a generation of 12 years, Chinese small leaf tea is estimated to have diverged from Assam tea around 22,000 years ago, while Chinese Assam tea and Indian Assam tea diverged 2,800 years ago.
-This divergence tea would correspond to the last glacial maximum.
+Assuming a generation of 12 years, Chinese small leaf tea is estimated to have diverged from Assam tea around 22,000 years ago; this divergence would correspond to the last glacial maximum, while Chinese Assam tea and Indian Assam tea diverged 2,800 years ago.

 Chinese small leaf type tea was introduced into India in 1836 by the British and some Indian Assam type tea (e.g. Darjeeling tea) appear to be genetic hybrids of Chinese small leaf type tea, native Indian Assam, and possibly also closely related wild tea species.

-Cultivars
+Range and habitat

-Hundreds, if not thousands of cultivars of C. sinensis are known.
-Some Japanese cultivars include:
+The origins of tea plants is obscured by its long history of cultivation.
+The natural range is unknown, though it is reasonably certain that the species comes from East Asia with the exact location being debated by experts.
+One theory is that the species originated in the borderlands of far eastern India, north Myanmar, and southwestern China.
+Alternatively, other experts point to an origin to the northeast in Yunnan province within China.
+In the Plants of the World Online database many more places are listed as part of the native range including not only southcentral and southwest China, Assam and the eastern Himalayas in India, and Myanmar, but also Laos, Thailand, and Vietnam.